hucik14/rational-linkages/docs/source/index.rst

 or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.`

 We would like to thank our colleagues outside the Unit of Geometry and Surveying, who contributed to the development of the toolbox and helped with implementation of their algorithms and suggestions.
 These people are namely:

 - **Johannes Gerstmayr**, University of Innsbruck, Austria, for the help with creating the interface to his `Exudyn`_ :footcite:p:`Gerstmayr2023` software.
 More on this in section :ref:`exudyn_info`.
-- **Georg Nawratil**, Technical University of Vienna, Austria, and **Zijia Li**, Chinese Academy of Sciences, China, for their help with the implementation of the Combinatorial Search Algorithm of collision-free linkages :footcite:p:`Li2020` module.
+- **Georg Nawratil**, Technical University of Vienna, Austria,
+- and **Zijia Li**, Chinese Academy of Sciences, China, for their help with the implementation of the Combinatorial Search Algorithm of collision-free linkages :footcite:p:`Li2020`.
 More on this in section :ref:`combinatorial_search`.

 **References**